-The Board of Directors has delegated the authority to the Credit Committee consisting of a majority of independent Directors, the Committee of Executive Directors consisting of whole time Directors, the Committee of Executives, the Regional Committee, Small Enterprise Group Forums and Agricultural Credit Forums, all consisting of designated executives, and to individual executives in the case of program/policy based products, to approve financial assistance within certain individual and group exposure limits set by the Board of Directors.
+The Board of Directors has delegated the authority to the Credit Committee consisting of a majority of independent Directors, the Committee of Executive Directors consisting of whole time Directors, the Committee of Senior Management consisting of whole time directors and Group Executives, the Committee of Executives, the Regional Committee, Small and Medium Enterprise and corporate Agriculture Forums and Retail Credit

+Forums, all consisting of designated executives, and to individual executives in the case of program/policy based products, to approve financial assistance within certain individual and group exposure limits set by the Board of Directors.
 The authorisation is based on the level of risk and the quantum of exposure, to ensure that the transactions with higher exposure and level of risk are put up to correspondingly higher forum/committee for approval.

 In respect of retail loans, all product-level policies require the approval of the Committee of Executive Directors.
-These criteria vary across product segments but typically include factors such as the borrower's income, the loan-to-value ratio and demographic parameters.
+The criteria incorporated in these policies vary across product segments but typically include factors such as the borrower's income, the loan-to-value ratio and demographic parameters.
 The individual credit proposals are evaluated and approved by executives on the basis of the product policies.